Foundation Diet and Health

 Health aspects:

-Linoleic acid plays many important roles in our body, but it is important to consume it in moderation and make sure the LA:ALA ratio is correct.
-This is achieved by consuming foods rich in alpha-linolenic acid (ALA) of natural origin as opposed to linoleic acid (LA).
+Linoleic acid also performs important functions in our body, provided that it is consumed in moderation and that the LA:ALA ratio is correct by giving greater consideration to foods with a high content of natural alpha-linolenic acid (ALA) over linoleic acid (LA).

 General information: